AlexW-578/NMLUpdater/README.md

 4. Place the executable into a folder called ``nml_updater`` in the root of your neos install.
 5. Start the game.
 If you want to verify that the mod is working you can check your Neos logs.

+## Options:
+- Enabled - Enables and disables the whole mod
+- AutoSpawnList - Automaticly spawns a list in userspace when loading into the game
+- ModlistToFile - Creates a JSON file with all the mods that need updating
+- SpawnProgram - Launches the Updater Program whenever Neos closes